 Commodity Pool Operator Status.
 The Advisor is registered as a "commodity pool operator" under the Commodity Exchange Act, as amended ("CEA") and is a member of the National Futures Association.
-However, the Advisor with respect to the Fund has filed a notice of eligibility with the National Futures Association to claim an exclusion from the definition of the term CPO under the CEA, and, therefore, the Advisor is not subject to registration or regulation as a CPO under the CEA and the rules thereunder with respect to the Fund.
-Because the Advisor intends to operate the Fund in a manner that would permit it to continue to remain eligible for the exclusion, the Fund will be limited in its ability to use certain financial instruments regulated under the CEA, including futures contracts and options on futures contracts, which may adversely impact the Fund's return.
-In the event the Advisor becomes unable to rely on the exclusion and operates the Fund subject to CFTC regulation, the Fund may incur additional expenses.
+However, the Advisor with respect to the Fund has filed a notice of eligibility with the National Futures Association to claim an exclusion from the definition of the term CPO under the CEA, and, therefore, the Advisor is not subject to registration or regulation as a CPO under the CEA and the rules thereunder with respect to such Funds.
+Because the Advisor intends to operate such Funds in a manner that would permit each to continue to remain eligible for the exclusion, each of these Funds will be limited in its ability to use certain financial instruments regulated under the CEA, including futures contracts and options on futures contracts, which may adversely impact a Fund's return.
+In the event the Advisor becomes unable to rely on the exclusion and operates such Funds subject to CFTC regulation, the Fund may incur additional expenses.